-The core belief of kaizen is that life should be constantly improved so that we can continually lead more fulfilling lives.
-In a business context, this idea suggests that if small incremental improvements are made over time, they can lead to major changes in the long run.
+The core belief of continuous improvement—also known as kaizen—is that we can live increasingly fulfilling lives by constantly striving to improve ourselves and our lives.
+In a business context, this idea suggests that small, incremental improvements made over time can lead to major changes in the long run.
+Keep reading as we examine different models, tips, and benefits for continuous improvement.

 Think about your daily life, whether that's work, school, home, or your social life.
 Are there any aspects of your life that can be improved?
-While you may be content with how your life is going, there are always aspects that can be improved.
+While you may be content with how your life is going, there are always opportunities for betterment.

 The goal of the continuous improvement process is to optimize for activities that generate value for customers while getting rid of any inefficiencies.
-Common in lean processes, there are three types of waste that the continuous improvement process aims to eliminate.
+Common in lean methodology, there are three types of waste that the continuous improvement process aims to eliminate: Muda, Mura, and Muri.

 Type 1: Processes that don't add value to customers, but are still necessary for the end customer.
-A good example of this would be a safety inspection.
-While it doesn't add any value to the end product, providing a safe product for your customers is important.
+Take safety inspections for example.
+While they don’t directly add value to the final product, they are necessary and crucial for ensuring a safe product.

 Type 2: Processes that don't add value to customers and are not necessary for the end customer.
 These are often internal processes, such as documentation.
 These are processes that the kaizen method aims to reduce.